openaddresses/machine/README.md

 <h1 align="center">OA Machine</h1>

-Scripts for running OpenAddresses on a complete data set and publishing the results.
+Legacy scripts for running OpenAddresses on a complete data set and publishing the results.
 Uses [OpenAddresses](https://github.com/openaddresses/openaddresses) data sources to work.

 Status
 ------

+README: This code powers the legacy https://results.openaddresses.io/ site.
+Current development efforts should be focused on the batch service at https://batch.openaddresses.io/data.
+This service is powered by a fork of the machine code found https://github.com/openaddresses/batch-machine.
+Changes made to this code **will not** affect the newer, batch service.

 This code is being used to process the complete OA dataset on a weekly and on-demand basis, with output visible at [results.openaddresses.io](https://results.openaddresses.io).